Response Handling

 o.Get("/books/:id", func(c *okapi.Context) error {

-book := BookResponse{
+response := BookResponse{

 Status: http.StatusOK,